 - How to fill in a consortium application in the online services (technical instructions with screenshots)

-The steps involved in drafting a consortium application are described in a separate diagram.
+The steps involved in submitting a consortium application are described in a separate diagram.

 The consortium selects the principal investigator of the consortium.
 The consortium PI bears the responsibility for the drafting and submission of the consortium application.
 The PI is also responsible for reporting on the research of the consortium.
 The consortium PI can submit the consortium application only after all consortium subprojects (i.e. the subproject PIs) have completed their own applications in the online services (i.e. tagged them as complete).